YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 You can archive and compress at the same time with `tar`!
 We will archive and compress `stuff` into `stuff.tar.gz`

-Same drill: use `-h` for help and figure out how to do it!
+Same drill: use `man` or `-h` for help and figure out how to do it!
 (You don't need the patterns)
 <details>
   <summary><b><u>Hint</u></b></summary>